1953 Canadian federal election

-The Progressive Conservative Party, led by former Premier of Ontario, George Drew, formed the official opposition.
-However, for the last time until 1993, the party was unable to win the popular vote in any of Canada's provinces or territories.
+The Progressive Conservative Party, led by former Premier of Ontario, George Drew, formed the official opposition, but for the last time until 1993, the party was unable to win the popular vote in any of Canada's provinces or territories.

 This was the last election until 1988 in which any party won back-to-back majorities, and the last until 1997 in which the Liberals would accomplish this feat.
+This election is the last time that the Liberals would win more seats in Alberta than the largest right-of-centre party in Canada, and the last time they would win more seats than the Tories in Alberta until 1993.